jyvet/cpusanitizer/README.md

 Examples
 --------

+Migrate all processes on core 0:

+    sudo cpusan

+Migrate processes owned by user on core 0:

+    cpusan

 Migrate all processes on core 0 and 8:

     sudo cpusan -c 0,8

-Migrate all processes on core 0:
+Migrate all processes on core 0, except process hpl and PID 42:

-    sudo cpusan
+    sudo cpusan -e hpl,42

 Use with color support: